-1. UA Board of Regents' Policy and University Regulation Chapter 01.04 Applies to complaints of sex- and gender-based discrimination, including domestic violence, dating violence, sexual assault, and stalking that: Occurred within a University program or activity; AND Involves a complainant participating or attempting to participate in a University educational program or activity at the time the complaint is filed; AND Involves a respondent participating or attempting to participate in a University educational program or activity; AND Involves a respondent participating or attempting to participate in a University educational program or activity; AND Involves conduct occurring within the United States; AND Meets the definitions of Title IX prohibited conduct under R01.04.010 2.
-UA Board of Regents' Policy and University Regulation Chapter 01.02 Applies to complaints involving discriminatory behavior including domestic violence, dating violence, sexual assault, and stalking that: Is not covered by R01.04; Involves a respondent who is affiliated with the University; AND Creates an intimidating, hostile or offensive learning or working environment on campus.
-3. UA Board of Regents' Policy and University Regulation Chapter 09.02 Applies to conduct prohibited under the Student Code of Conduct, including any allegations of domestic violence, dating violence, sexual assault, and stalking that: Is not covered by R01.04 or R01.02; AND Involves a respondent who is a student or student organization.
-4. UA Board of Regents' Policies and University Regulations Chapters 04.02, 04.07, 04.08, 04.10, & 09.05 Applies to misconduct by employees, including any accusations of domestic violence, dating violence, sexual assault, and stalking that: Is not covered by R01.04 or R01.02; AND Involves a respondent who is an employee.
+1. UA Board of Regents' Policy and University Regulation Chapter 01.04 Applies to complaints of sex- and gender-based discrimination, including domestic violence, dating violence, sexual assault, and stalking that: - Occurred within a University program or activity; AND - Involves a complainant participating or attempting to participate in a University educational program or activity at the time the complaint is filed; AND - Involves a respondent participating or attempting to participate in a University educational program or activity; AND - Involves conduct occurring within the United States; AND - Meets the definitions of Title IX prohibited conduct under R01.04.010 2.
+UA Board of Regents' Policy and University Regulation Chapter 01.02 Applies to complaints involving discriminatory behavior including domestic violence, dating violence, sexual assault, and stalking that: - Is not covered by R01.04; - Involves a respondent who is affiliated with the University; AND - Creates an intimidating, hostile or offensive learning or working environment on campus.
+3. UA Board of Regents' Policy and University Regulation Chapter 09.02 Applies to conduct prohibited under the Student Code of Conduct, including any allegations of domestic violence, dating violence, sexual assault, and stalking that: - Is not covered by R01.04 or R01.02; AND - Involves a respondent who is a student or student organization.
+4. UA Board of Regents' Policies and University Regulations Chapters 04.02, 04.07, 04.08, 04.10, & 09.05 Applies to misconduct by employees, including any accusations of domestic violence, dating violence, sexual assault, and stalking that: - Is not covered by R01.04 or R01.02; AND - Involves a respondent who is an employee.